Some of the most impressive rock-cut caves in the vicinities of Pune city are the ancient Thanale Caves and also Karsamble Caves.

-Karsamble Caves are a group of 37 rock-cut structures located next to trade route from the ancient port of Chaul.
-Caves are located at complicated part of this route – next to mountain pass.
+Karsamble Caves are a group of 37 rock-cut structures located next to the trade route from the ancient port of Chaul.
+Caves are located at a complicated part of this route – next to the mountain pass.
 There are rather many impressive Buddhist rock-cut caves in similar locations.

 The abandoned caves were noticed by H.Cousens in 1881, around this time caves were used as a shelter of Indian revolutionary Vasudev Balwant Phadke as well.

-Sometime later, after removal of stupa, the cave was enlarged.
-In the southern part of cave there was made large vihara with seventeen cells.
-There was made also vaulted chaitya-griha at the rear part – northern part of cave.
+Sometime later, after the removal of the stupa, the cave was enlarged.
+In the southern part of the cave, there was made large vihara with seventeen cells.
+There was made also vaulted chaitya-griha at the rear part – the northern part of the cave.